Peering Behind the Shield: Guardrail Identification in Large Language Models: Experiments

 \subsection{Experimental Settings}

 We take four different guardrails as our candidate guardrails, including WildGuard~\cite{HREJLLCD24}, LlamaGuard~\cite{IUCRIMTHFTK23}, LlamaGuard2~\cite{Llama_Guard_2}, and LlamaGuard3~\cite{CKZSRZPCUP24}.
-We use 11 guardrails for evaluation, including the four candidate guardrails, AegisDefensive, AegisPermissive~\cite{GVGP24}, ShieldGemma-2B, ShieldGemma-9B, ShieldGemma-27B~\cite{ZLMPFHNPKRSW24}, Perspective~\cite{Perspective}, and GPT4o~\cite{GPT4o}.
+We use 10 guardrails for evaluation, including the four candidate guardrails, AegisDefensive, AegisPermissive~\cite{GVGP24}, ShieldGemma-2B, ShieldGemma-9B, ShieldGemma-27B~\cite{ZLMPFHNPKRSW24}, and GPT4o~\cite{GPT4o}.
 We obey their default settings in our experiments and follow \cite{ZLMPFHNPKRSW24} to prompt GPT4o as an input/output guardrail.
-Besides, we use Llama3.1~\cite{DJPKALMSYFGHYMSKHRZRGSRBTCCNBMMKTWWFNASPLECMGPHLALDSRZSLANMPCNKXTZIKMECLGVPMSLBHLFCHLWYBSPRJSJAUPLHSa24} and GPT4o as the base LLMs.
-For the safety scorer in the output guard test, we consider state-of-the-art hate speech detectors and use LFTW-R4~\cite{VTWK21} as the safety scorer in our experiments.
-Details of different models can be found in \autoref{table:model_names} in \autoref{appendix:settings}.
+Besides, we use Llama3.1~\cite{DJPKALMSYFGHYMSKHRZRGSRBTCCNBMMKTWWFNASPLECMGPHLALDSRZSLANMPCNKXTZIKMECLGVPMSLBHLFCHLWYBSPRJSJAUPLHSa24} and GPT4o as the LLMs of the conversational AI agents.
+For the safety scorer in the output guard test, we consider state-of-the-art hate speech detectors and use LFTW-R4~\cite{VTWK21} in our experiments.
+Details of different LLMs and guardrails we use can be found in \Cref{table:model_names} in \Cref{appendix:models}.

-For optimization, we follow the settings in \cite{JZSLH24} and use their dataset as the query set $Q$, which consists of 50 simple questions.
-The adversarial prefix length is set to 32 tokens, with loss weights $\alpha = 0.01$ and $\beta = 1000$.
+Firstly, we optimize the adversarial prompts based on each candidate guardrail.
+We follow the settings in Jin et al.~\cite{JZSLH24} and use their dataset as the query set $Q$, which consists of 50 simple questions.
+For each query in $Q$, we optimize a 32-token adversarial prefix using loss weights $\alpha = 0.01$ and $\beta = 1000$.
 We further investigate the impact of different loss term weights in the ablation study.
-We adopt the normalized distance $d$ with $\lambda = 2$ as the evaluation metric.
 The experiments are conducted with a batch size of 64 over 200 epochs on NVIDIA A100 GPUs with 40 GB of memory.

+Then, we conduct input/output tests on agents equipped with different LLMs and input/output guardrails.
+We consider this a binary classification problem and calculate the classification accuracy for each candidate guardrail over the 11 AI Agents based on the \fullscore $\score$ (with $\lambda=2$) and plot the ROC curve for all test results.
+For each LLM, we construct 11 AI agents for evaluation: one without any guardrail, and the other 10 with different guardrails at the input/output stage.
+We discuss the situation that the agent contains additional guardrails later in \Cref{section:complex_scenario}.